Sickle Cell Disease

 - The pain may last a few hours, a few days, or sometimes longer.

 - Sometimes pain can be managed at home.
 But someone with severe pain might need treatment in a hospital.

 People with sickle cell disease often have a low number of red blood cells, or anemia.
 Signs of anemia include:

 - paleness, often seen in the skin, lips, or nailbeds

 - being short of breath

 - a fast heartbeat

-People with sickle cell anemia may have.
+People with sickle cell anemia may have jaundice (skin and whites of the eyes look yellow).
 This happens because the sickle-shaped red blood cells break down faster than normal cells.
-Jaundice can make the skin and whites of the eyes look yellow.

 What Problems Can Happen?

 People with sickle cell disease can have problems that need immediate care by a doctor, such as: